markup-theme/markup-theme/docs/_sources/about.rst.txt

 Sphinx is also a great tool that can handle many other types of technical writing projects and can scale beyond documenting a single tool or application.

-The |theme| theme exists to provide an alternative to default Sphinx behaviors and navigation patterns found in all of the currently available (and popular!) themes.
+|theme| exists to provide an alternative to default Sphinx behaviors and navigation patterns found in all of the currently available (and popular!) themes.

-The |theme| theme is designed to provide a navigation structure that supports multiple sites within the same cohesive navigation spaces, built with the idea that content that exists within a single document collection can also be reused across any of the others.
+|theme| is designed to provide a navigation structure that supports multiple sites within the same cohesive navigation spaces, built with the idea that content that exists within a single document collection can also be reused across any of the others.

-In many ways, the |theme| theme is targeted for use by technical writers (and technical writing teams) and is designed to support documenting many tools and applications.
+In many ways, |theme| is targeted for use by technical writers (and technical writing teams) and is designed to support documenting many tools and applications.

 .. _about-markup-goals: